I’m finding a lot of peace in drawing nasturtiums. Sometimes I’m even late leaving the house because I stop to draw them.

 12.7 × 19cm

-Or D32.
-D31 begat D33, D33 begat D36 unless the applicant’s leave has now expired.‘Has the applicant ever engaged in any other activities which might indicate that he/she may not be considered to be a person of good character?’
-Renée has ticked ‘No’ and I amen.
+Or D32 unless the applicant’s leave has now expired.
+‘Has the applicant ever engaged in any other activities which might indicate that he/she may not be considered to be a person of good character?’
+Renée has ticked ‘No’ and I agree.
 There’s a space provided for further details and encouragement to use a separate sheet if needed.
 I think she’s safe from charges of genocide.
 Safe enough that I go to her room and tell her she can stay.

 I click through Carl’s Facebook photographs.
 He runs into the sea and I click and he runs out of the sea.
-He spreads on a bonnet or a shoulder or a hilltop with a dog leashing from his wrist.
-It was my undergraduate.
+He puts on a bonnet or rests on a shoulder or stands on a hilltop with a dog leashed to his wrist.
+My undergraduate was like this.
 It was alright after all.
 I hear the new Growing album by surprise.
 It is as hard as anything.
 I’ve never heard them so hard.
-The modulations turn up so far that they could come out my mouth with the hot breath of a heavy cold.
-Complete coverage—the sort of disco that would disco from a lighthouse under, for a six—seven—eight seconds of a lighthouse tall wave.
 Andrew from C.P.
 Papas has left a voicemail inside the Co-op bag on my floor.
 I play it back.

-“Hello David?
-This is Andrew from C.P.
+“Hello David Rule, this is Andrew from C.P.
 Papas calling to see if you are still interested in three to four bedroom properties—” I delete it then and there and think with a bit of dread about collecting rent cheques for the end of the month and handing them over to Andrew from C.P.
-Papas who will say “thank you David” and maybe leave another voice mail, next day.
+Papas who will say “thank you David” and maybe leave another voice mail, next day, forgetting he housed us once already.

 I ask after Dave’s day.
 He says he’s been a flâneur.
 I laugh.
 He says he’s been reading some psychogeography.
 We laugh.
 He’s listened to some podcasted lectures from Frieze and beyond that sort of justified his day as his practice.
 We laugh some more.
 Ah.
 He cooks on and I go upstairs, then down to cook myself.
 Cabbage.
-Which doesn’t really work, just goes translucent and interesting with the steaming and dressing.
-So I rely on pasta and rocket pesto, eat to the pages of art magazines and a hundred painted figures or parts of figures painted together and drag upstairs.
+Which doesn’t really work, just cooks.
+So I rely on pasta and rocket pesto, eat to the pages of art magazines and a hundred painted figures or parts of figures painted together and go upstairs.
 Someone close, somewhere close has lit a joss stick to the world.
 Archway’s autumn is fulfilled.
-This is how it plays out—a locked groove and beacon lights on aircraft louder than their noise.
+This is how it plays out—I listen to a locked groove.
 And this means I’m bored.
 And that on a Friday, ignoring Gareth asking if I want to party at his, I’ve nothing to do.
 And it’s the first time.
 And the same tomorrow.
-I freak.
+I freak out.
 I go down to the kitchen where Alessia and laptop are chatting over Facebook.
-I tell her I’m freaking.
+I tell her I’m freaking out.

 “You could go out!” she says.